MIT-Emerging-Talent/ET6-CDSP-group-08-repo/README.md

 </details>

 **How We Modeled the Research Question with Data?**
 We explored how conflict impacts the development and trade of solar energy by combining capacity, off-grid, and trade data with conflict classifications.
-Countries were categorized by conflict phase (pre-conflict, active-conflict, post-conflict), and we tracked solar adoption trends across these phases using time-series and geospatial analysis.
+Countries were categorized by conflict phase (pre-conflict, active-conflict, post-conflict), durations of conflict and we tracked solar adoption trends across these phases using time-series and geospatial analysis.

 ### [Data Sets](https://github.com/MIT-Emerging-Talent/ET6-CDSP-group-08-repo/blob/main/1_datasets/README.md)